Reflections for the Holy Week

 Then Jesus came and all of our lives were changed.

-A few years back, in an attempt to define prayer, I said, “Prayer is becoming aware of who I am in the […]
+A few years back, in an attempt to define prayer, I said, “Prayer is becoming aware of who I am in […]

 Continue reading